 CTO is a novel, orally administered, small molecule that inhibits angiogenesis and tumor cell proliferation by addressing multiple pathways, thereby circumventing resistance in brain cancer.

 - Carboxyamidotriazole orotate (CTO) is the Orotic Acid salt of 5-amino-1-(4-(4-chlorobenzoyl)-3,5-dichlorobenzyl)-1,2,3-triazole-4-carboxamide (CAI).
 TTI’s CAI is synthesized by a different process using different ingredients.
-This accounts for TTI’s CAI and CTO exhibiting a safer toxicity profile than CAI-L651582.
+This resulted in formation of different cystals of New Molecular Entity and accounts for TTI’s CAI and CTO exhibiting a safer toxicity profile than CAI-L651582.

-- CAI is a voltage-independent calcium signal inhibitor with anti-angiogenic, anti-proliferative, and anti-invasive properties that demonstrated promising efficacy in preclinical and clinical studies.
+- CAI is a non-voltage-gated (NVG) calcium signal inhibitor with anti-angiogenic, anti-proliferative, and anti-invasive properties that demonstrated promising efficacy in preclinical and clinical studies.

 - However, hydrophobic properties of CAI caused binding to plasma proteins and poor absorption, resulting in poor bioavailability and efficacy in vivo; CTO has increased bioavailability and reduced toxicity.

 - Orotic acid is a naturally occurring substance in cow’s milk that forms a stable complex with CAI.

 - CTO inhibits multiple oncokinases, including EGFR, MEK, RES, HDAC, HSPQO, WNT/B-catenin, Akt, ERK, VEGF and Bcr-Abl.
 A pharmacodynamic biomarker for CTO has been developed.

 - CTO maintains the anticancer properties of CAI while improving upon CAI’s bioavailability and tolerability with the addition of orotic acid.